Timothyolubiyi/argocd-examples-deploy/command.md

 This show shows the deployment of kubernestes objects using Argocd a kubernetes continous delivery tool that uses Github as the the single source of truth

 # make sure you have a kubenrnte tool ready to work with
-# for this project i choose minkune a single node cluster but for minkube to work there must be docker deskstop running on ur system
+# for this project i choose minikube a single node cluster but for minikube to work there must be docker deskstop running on ur system

 # or if the above does not installed